Airlift (film): Plot

 Ranjit learns that the Indian embassy in Kuwait has been evacuated and phones the Indian External Affairs Ministry in New Delhi, where he reaches the Joint Secretary, Sanjiv Kohli (Kumud Mishra), and asks for arrangements to be made for the evacuation.
-Later on, the camp is looted by Iraqi soldiers and harassed some of the refugees.
+Later, the camp is looted by Iraqi soldiers and they harass some of the refugees.
 Ranjit pays a visit to Major Khalaf and talks to him about this, to which the Major simply extends his apologies, and also reveals that President Saddam has already permitted Indians to leave Kuwait, but the problem is that they have no way to do so.
 Ranjit travels to Baghdad to try to negotiate safe passage out of Kuwait, but to no avail.
 The only remaining option, Iraqi Foreign Minister Tariq Aziz, turns out to be helpful.
 He discloses that an Indian merchant ship is due to arrive in Iraq with various supplies, and permits the Indian refugees to leave on the ship.
-However, Ranjit later receives news of the UN embargo and that ships are barred from entering or leaving Iraq, effectively crushing their hopes of getting out.
+However, Ranjit later receives news of the UN embargo which bars ships from entering or leaving Iraq, effectively crushing their hopes of getting out.

 Meanwhile, Kohli is somewhat of a sluggard, but when his father (Arun Bali) recounts their tale of woe during the partition of India, Kohli is inspired to actively help Ranjit.
 He approaches the national airline, Air India, to lead an evacuation of the 170,000 Indians in Kuwait and gets the Indian embassy in Amman, Jordan to issue permits.
 As the Indians leave Kuwait, Ranjit comes across yet another checkpoint where he encounters hostile Iraqi soldiers who, in absence of any passports or IDs, threaten to kill Amrita.
 A skirmish erupts between Ranjit and the soldiers, following which the people in Ranjit's convoy come forward and outnumber the Iraqi soldiers.
 Ranjit lets them live and the convoy passes.
-They arrive in Jordan where planes from Air India and Indian Airlines would fly the refugees back to India.
+They arrive in Jordan where planes from Air India and Indian Airlines would fly the refugees to Mumbai.
 The Indians salute Ranjit as they board the planes that will take them home.
 Ranjit however begins to feel guilty over his attitude towards Indians as he sees the Indian Tricolour.
-The film ends with Ranjit indicating that he always believed India never did anything for its citizens, but after being rescued by the country he and a lot of Indians had disowned, he may not ever say that in the future again.
+The film ends with Ranjit indicating that he always believed India never did anything for its citizens, but after being rescued by the country he and a lot of Indians had disowned, he may not ever say that in the future.